DinIskakov/Yt-Analysis/README.md

 ```

 ## Output
-The script writes a CSV named `design_architecture_channels.csv` with:
+One CSV per category (slugified name), each with:
 - category
 - channel_name
 - channel_url